Well, not quite.

 - Plate-size pad easily fits under your pet's bed

 - Provides up to 10 hours of safe and soothing warmth

 This guide is suitable not only for outdoor pets.
 If it tends to get cold in your house, then you can surely use the same tricks mentioned above to ensure that your guinea pig is feeling warm and cozy.

 Guinea pigs really can get a cold, but it certainly is a little different from the type of disease that we, humans, tend to get.
 Every time there is something bothering a guinea pig (health-related) it will act the same way.
 A sick guinea pig doesn’t eat or drink.

 Related: Can Guinea Pigs Make You Sick?

 Moreover, it doesn’t feel like doing anything, and it can stay in its little house for hours or even days.

-You might think that there is nothing too bad about such a behaviour.
-After all, people tend to not eat for several days when they are ill, and everything turns out fine in the end.
+You might think that there is nothing too bad about such behavior.
+After all, people tend to not eat for several days when they are sick, and everything turns out fine in the end.
 But you have to bear in mind that guinea pigs are tiny animals.
 Starvation even for a short period of time can cause a lot of different problems.
 Or even be fatal!
 The same applies to dehydration.

 The most vulnerable part of a guinea pig’s body is its respiratory system.
 After all, they live in an environment full of hay.
 A guinea pig can get either a bacterial or a viral respiratory infection.
 Especially, if it has been out in the cold for an extended period of time.